Document Actions

 Practical Course of English for Specialty “Language and Literature (German and English).
 KSPU, Kirovohrad, 2014, 186 p. (in co-authorship)

-Conference Presentations (last 5 years)
+Conference Presentations (selection)

 “Biosemiotic and Cultural Dimensions of Emotions in the Narrative Discourse”.
 16th World Congress IASS/AIS, Warsaw University, 2- 5 September 2024